dermesser/photosync/README.md

 Consult the help text printed by the last command.
 Usually you will need to set `--dir` so that your photos don't end up in the repository.

+## Troubleshooting

+* I have seen `Invalid media item ID.` errors for valid-looking media item IDs.
+This happened to a handful of photos, all from the same day.
+The media item IDs all started with the same prefix which was different than the shared prefix of all other media item IDs (all IDs from one account usually start with the same 4-6 characters).
+I'm not sure why the API at one point returned those.
+  * To clean this up, remove the invalid IDs from the database (`sqlite3 sync.db "DELETE FROM items WHERE id LIKE 'wrongprefix%'"`) after checking that only a small number of items has this kind of ID (`sqlite3 sync.db "SELECT * FROM items WHERE id LIKE 'wrongprefix%'"`).
+  * Re-fetch metadata for the affected days: `python3 photosync.py --dir=.../directory --all --dates=2012-12-12:2012-12-14`
+    (for example)